Skip to main content

 Unaided Work:

 Each student must write an essay individually on one of the proposed topics related to the material presented in the lectures.
-Each student must attend all four (FT) seminars and complete multiple choice tests at the end of the sessions.
+Each student must attend all four (FT) or two (PT) seminars and complete multiple choice tests at the end of the sessions.
 Students should prepare individually for the final exam - a test.
+When completing all study tasks, the student is prohibited from using artificial intelligence to generate text, but may use it to search and gather information.
 In order to evaluate the quality of the study course as a whole, the student must fill out the study course evaluation questionnaire on the Student Portal.

 Assessment Criteria: